Fpg13/Project-MTLS/README.md

 #For 9th of March deadline:

----- All the files mentioned below are contained in the Dataset folder ----
+---- All the files mentioned below are contained in the Scripts folder ----

 I have submitted the tweaked version of the predictor for this week.
 This time I have 4 important scripts:
 -	One script for training the model: training.py